e-c-k-e-r/vall-e/docs/webui.md

 ## Settings

-So far, this only allows you to load a different model without needing to restart.
+So far, this only allows you to load a different model under a different dtype, device, and/or attention mechanism. without needing to restart.
 The previous model should seamlessly unload, and the new one will load in place.